pennlabs/constitution/readme.md

 administrators.

 #### Ratification
-The board meets soon after to consider the proposal.
+The board meets soon after the idea generation and due diligence process to consider the proposal, which should include the name, expected timeline, scope of the project, logistical requirements as outlined above, and the proposed student benefit of the project.
 Penn Labs presents the proposed project and feature schedule.
 The board reviews the proposal and requires a ⅘ majority for ratification, making changes or comments as needed.

 ## Stakeholders